jai-somai-lulla/Sem-7/readme.txt

 /*
- * I am not responsible for non-exectuing codes on your machine, poor documentation,
+ * I am not responsible for non-exectuing codes on your machine,
+ * Incomplete codes,poor documentation,thermonuclear war.
- * thermonuclear war.
-Please use at your own risk for submissions,
+ * Please use at your own risk for submissions,
  * do some research if you think the codes are wrong and do let me know.
  */